jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 **However, Simultaneous UTxO Consumption Is Possible**

-Unspent transaction outputs can be consumed by others before your transaction has the oppurtunity to reach the chain (after beng verified by your wallet software).
+Unspent transaction outputs can be consumed by others before your transaction has the opportunity to reach the chain (after being verified by your wallet software).
 In this instance, your transaction will simply be dropped back into the pool of transactions to be verified (so long as all the inputs are still there) and attempts to verify your transaction will continue.

 **Scope: (E)UTxO Model Scripts, Redeemers and Datam**